Phat32/Phat32-Channel-Docs/docs/games/Minecraft.rst

     Remove the horrible flicker effect when the night vision effect is about to end __ FLICK_

+Journeymap_
+    Adds waypoints and many map features

 `Just Enough Items`__
     Adds a list of all the items across the mods and minecraft in a searchable interface __ JEI_

+`Lucky Block`__
+    Adds the Lucky Block with many many many random effects __ LB_

+Minis_
+    Adds the ability to spawn minis of their avatars

 `Mouse Tweaks`__
     Adds handy quick actions to the mouse to make item management easier